rfaisal/tiny-azuresdk-titanium/README.md

 =================

 ### oAuth flow
-1. Verify the identity of the user by the native app and get a access_token.
+1. Verify the identity of the user by the native app, i.e., facebook and get a access_token.
 2. Use the access_token to login.

 ### TODOs